dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 There are a couple approaches to alleviating this issue.
 One is on restricting key reuse.
-As noted in [I-D.ietf-lamps-pq-composite-sigs], prohibiting hybrid algorithm and composite algorithm signers and verifiers from using the same keys can help ensure that a component verifier cannot be tricked into verifying the hybrid signature.
+As noted in [I-D.ietf-lamps-pq-composite-sigs], prohibiting hybrid algorithm and component algorithm signers and verifiers from using the same keys can help ensure that a component verifier cannot be tricked into verifying the hybrid signature.
 One such means for restricting key reuse is through allowed key use descriptions in certificates.
 While prohibiting key